Get the Thanksgiving wiggles out with a fun turkey ring toss activity that kids and adults can enjoy together!

 We twisted the cap on and had adorable turkey bodies ready for our turkey ring toss Thanksgiving game.

-Play the Thanksgiving Turkey Ring Toss Game
+Play Turkey Ring Toss as a Family!

-With the Turkey base made and the feather rings dry (plan for overnight drying) we were ready to play!
+With the turkey base made and the feather rings dry (plan for overnight drying), we were ready to play!